niklastoe/classifier_metric_uncertainty/README.rst

 Classifier metrics (such as accuracy, sensitivity, specificity, precision...) are highly uncertain if they are calculated from a small sample size.
 Unfortunately, these point estimates are often considered to be exact.
 We present a Bayesian method to determine metric uncertainty.
-`Our paper. <https://arxiv.org/abs/2006.11105>`_ explains the underlying concepts and showcases that many published classifiers have surprisingly large metric uncertainties.
+`Our paper <https://peerj.com/articles/cs-398/>`_ explains the underlying concepts and showcases that many published classifiers have surprisingly large metric uncertainties.
 This repository contains the implementation in Python.

 Usage